kamilseneczko/github-demo/README.md

 # github-demo

-A simple demo repository course adding a line fro rebasing example
+A simple demo repository course adding a line fro rebasing example then more changes from my feature branch too

 ## Introduction